 Agua Dulce is a queer, neurodivergent, and transdisciplinary artist, community organizer, and energy worker born and based in Miami, FL.
-They hold two Bachelors degrees, in Psychology and Art History, from Florida International University and creates via performance, poetry, metal, ceramics, tattoo, assemblage, installation and sound.
+They hold two Bachelor's degrees, in Psychology and Art History, from Florida International University and creates via performance, assemblage, installations, poetry, metal, ceramics, tattoo, and sound.

 Agua’s practice is influenced by community organizing, transformative justice, and a deep commitment to exploring themes of memory, identity, and ancestral connection.
 Their initiation into sound healing began through mentorship by Guadalupe Maravilla, and their apprenticeship in metalworking has developed under the wisdom of Sterling Rook.
 Their work integrates intuitive connections with ancestors, spiritual practices related to the land, and a diverse range of mediums to cultivate a liberatory expressive practice.

-Agua is an Associate Artist at the Bakehouse Art Complex, and is currently a 2024-25 ProjectArt resident teaching artist.
-They were a Resident Artist at Oolite Arts Project Space for 2024, and have received an Ellie’s Creator Award in 2023 for a series in metalwork, and two MIA Art Grants for 2024 and 2025.
+Agua is an Associate Artist at the Bakehouse Art Complex.
+They were a 2024-25 ProjectArt Resident Teaching Artist, and a Resident Artist at Oolite Arts Project Space for 2024.
+Agua has received an Ellie’s Creator Award in 2023 for a series in metalwork, and two MIA Art Grants (2024, 2025).

 Agua is a trained circle keeper through Fanm Saj.
 Additionally, they previously served as the Narrative Teaching Artist for ICA Miami (2022-2023) and as a Healing Educator for The Healing and Justice Center (2022).
-They have collaborated with community organizations such as The Alliance for LGBTQ Youth, WeCount!, Miami Workers Center, FLIC, Democracy for All, and United We Stand, and were a member of the queer feminist art collective Fempower.
+They have collaborated with community organizations such as The Alliance for LGBTQ Youth, WeCount!, and Miami Workers Center, and were a member of the queer feminist art collective Fempower.